ammaraskar/pyCraft/docs/authentication.rst

     :members:

-Arbitary Requests
+Arbitrary Requests
 ~~~~~~~~~~~~~~~~~~~~

-You may make any arbitary request to the Yggdrasil service with the _make_request
+You may make any arbitrary request to the Yggdrasil service with the _make_request
 method passing in the AUTH_SERVER as the server parameter.

 .. automodule:: minecraft.authentication